kevinoh45TuD/pp3-connect-game/README.md

 ## Testing

-There were two main areas they required extensive testing and bug fixing for the duration of this project.
+There were two main areas that required extensive testing and bug fixing for the duration of this project.

 ### Player Inputs